caraya/personal-blog/content/blog/using-compression-dictionaries.md

 You can see a working example of this setup on the demo site: [https://compression-dictionary-demo.netlify.app/](https://compression-dictionary-demo.netlify.app/).

-IN Chrome the difference between the compressed file with the dictionary and the one without is significant.
+In Chrome the difference between the compressed file with the dictionary and the one without is significant.
 Other browsers may not work at all or may not show the same results.

 ## Links and resources